GooFit/GooFit/docs/CONVERTING20.md

 #include "goofit/Application.h"

-// Place this at the beginning of main GooFit::Application app{"Optional description", argc, argv};
+// Place this at the beginning of main GooFit::Application app{"Optional discription", argc, argv};

 // Command line options can be added here.